Facts do not cease to exist because they are ignored.

 Many symptoms diagnosed by doctors are just the product of dehydration.
 It is possible that you are not sick, you are only thirsty.

 Allergies, Asthma, Arthritis, Alzheimer’s, Diabetes, Headaches, Hypertension and Ulcers have all responded to greater water intake.

 Tea, Coffee, Alcohol and soft drinks are no substitute for water.
 They all contain dehydrating agents.

 Water is essential for good health and strengthens our resistance to infection, every function of the body is monitored and pegged to the efficient flow of water.

 Nature appears to agree, our bodies are made up of 75% water, our brains contain 85% water.
-Good water intake also helps to flush the system of toxins and helps prevent Kidney Stones e.t.c
+Good water intake also helps to flush the system of toxins and helps prevent such problems as kidney Stones and so on….